 - your additional pot with Legal & General, if you have one.

-You can tell us the person, people or organisations you would like to leave any lump sum to.
-Fill out our nomination form to tell us your wishes.
+Tell us the person, people or organisations you would like to leave any lump sum to - head to PensionsOnline to add your nomination.

 My annual pension statement

 Each year we send you a statement which tells you how much is in your pension.
 It also includes information about what you could get when you reach your target retirement date.

 If you pay AVCs, we'll send you a statement letting you know how this is progressing.
 In this, we talk about what your AVCs could be worth in the future.
 To do this we need to make some assumptions.
 Find out the assumptions we use in our SMPI guide.